mxmayerr/nonlinear-dynamics/README.md

   - This explores parts of the logistic map like the bifurcation diagram and the time-series plot
 - **Newton's Method Explorer**
   - This explores the behavior of Newton's Method on various points on the screen
+- **Mandelbrot Set Explorer**
+  - Explores the fractal geometry and behavior of the Mandelbrot and Julia Sets

 ## Images